-If you’ve been in an accident because of another person’s negligence or fault, you may have injuries and even a disability as a result.
+If you’ve been in an accident because of another person’s negligence or fault, you may have injuries or a disability as a result.
 You may be behind on bill payments, swamped with medical needs, or unable to work.
 However, you can seek help from several sources.
 Often an insurance company will pay benefits.
 In car accident claims, the other driver’s insurance may owe you benefits.

-Our Barrie accident lawyer can represent you in personal injury and accident benefit claims and help you get the benefits you need.
+Our Barrie accident lawyer can represent you in personal injury and accident benefit claims, and help you get the benefits you need.
 You can trust our experience in all aspects of the legal process, from paperwork to working with the insurance companies and defendants.

 Income Replacement Benefits

 If your injury or disability means you can’t work, you might be entitled to income replacement benefits.
 Depending on your circumstances, you can receive a percentage of your normal income to help cover bills and other day-to-day expenses.
 You don’t need to worry that you’ll lose power because you’ve been injured.

 Income replacement benefits usually apply to people who were employed at least half the previous year and are unable to work as they did before the accident.

 You may be eligible for insurance benefits to cover medical costs such as medications, hospital care, wheelchairs, physical therapy, or chiropractic services.

 Your auto insurance claims may also cover the costs of rehabilitating you into the workforce and your daily life.